 The Fence / Security Barrier / Separation Barrier

 The "fence" is a grim looking structure that is part barbed wire, part electrified metal, and part high concrete wall with a watch tower and sniper positions.
 It is designed to keep Palestinian militants out.
 Israel's frontier with the West Bank is 365-kilometers long.
-The Government has decided to fence the whole line, but has yet to publish the exact route.
-About $1.5 billion has been allocated for the first two stages of the project.
+The Government has decided to fence the whole line.
+About $1.5 billion was allocated for the first two stages of the project.
 It takes different forms in different areas.
 There are areas of the wall that are a huge concrete wall 8 meters high.
 It has watchtowers every few hundred meters, very similar to the Berlin Wall.
-On either side of the wall they have what they call 'buffer zones' so property is destroyed if it's too close to the wall.
-They also have trenches and a series of military roads with barbed wire on either side of the wall.
+On either side of the wall are 'buffer zones' so property is destroyed if it's too close to the wall.
+There are also trenches and a series of military roads with barbed wire on either side of the wall.

 |